skeeto/skeeto.github.com/_posts/2020-11-17-Improving-on-QBasic-s-Random-Number-Generator.markdown

 statement, so it's a natural fit!

 Sponge4 (RC4) has much higher quality output than the 24-bit LCG, and I can mix in more sources of entropy.
+With its 1,700-bit state, it can absorb quite a bit of entropy without loss.

 #### Learning QBasic